Superpatrex/Superpatrex/README.md

 ## About Me

 Hi there!
-I'm Superpatrex, a passionate software engineer and honors Computer Science student at the University of Central Florida.
+I'm Superpatrex, a passionate software engineer and Honors Computer Science student at the University of Central Florida.
 Welcome to my GitHub profile!

-- 🌐 Find me on the web: [Your Website or LinkedIn Profile]
+- 🌐 Find me on the web: [(https://www.linkedin.com/in/johnandrewscs/)]
-- 📧 Contact me: [Your Email Address]

 ## 🔧 Technologies & Tools